 About ‘Little A’

-Now in 'Reception' at his 'big school' Little A days are filled up learning how to read and write, wrestling with his pals and showing his little sister the ways of the world.
+Now in Year 2 at his 'big school' Little A's days are filled up wrestling with phonics and maths, sword fighting with his pals and showing his little sister the ways of the world.
 A big fan of gardening, cooking and the Great Outdoors, Little A is certainly an adventurer and an explorer who is definitely still keeping his mummy on her toes.

 About 'Little B'

-Now an independent 2 and a half year old, Little B is flexing her vocab muscles and has us in fits of giggles with her newly found grasp of language.
+A Reception newbie, Little B is flexing her muscles now she has joined her big bro at school.
 She is particularly adept at dodging the hairbrush and she still thinks Little A is the funniest person she knows.
 A lover of bunnies, cake and hide-and-seek.

 Subscribe to Princess and the Pram!